JZSweet/Burger/README.md

 ## Description
 This is a restaurant app that lets users input the names of burgers they'd like to eat.
 Build with MySQL, Node, Express, Handlebars and a homemade ORM followed the MVC design pattern.
 Use Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

+## Solved Problem
+It is a simple utility function application to keep track of the consumed item and ordered item while handling functions like reordering.
+Help store owners and customers to communicate and avoided misunderstanding.

 ## Function
 * Whenever a user submits a burger's name, The app will display the burger on the left side of the page -- waiting to be devoured.
 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.